razeenwasif/Machine_Learning/Prism/recordLinkage/README.md

 # Record Linkage GPU Pipeline

 ## Overview
 This project implements a GPU-accelerated record linkage workflow that loads two person-level datasets, blocks records to curtail comparisons, computes similarity vectors, classifies matches with a cuML-based random forest, evaluates metrics, and writes the predicted matches to `out/record_linkage_matches.csv`.
 The entire pipeline is now configured via `config/pipeline.toml`, so you can drop in your datasets, adjust blocking/comparison/classification settings, and run the linker without diving into the source code.
-The same workflow is exposed through Prism via `python -m src.main link --dataset <preset>`.
+The same workflow is exposed through Prism via `python -m autoML.main link --dataset <preset>`.

 ## Prerequisites
 - NVIDIA GPU with a supported CUDA driver (CUDA 12.x as exported in `conda_env.txt`).